-Tutorial: Get started with the Power BI service
+Tutorial: Get started creating in the Power BI service

 This tutorial is an introduction to some of the features of the Power BI service.
 In it, you connect to data, create a report and a dashboard, and ask questions of your data.
 You can do much more in the Power BI service; this tutorial is just to whet your appetite.
 For an understanding of how the Power BI service fits in with the other Power BI offerings, we recommend reading What is Power BI.